 Prerequisites: BUS 220.
 Offered: Fall, Spring.

-BUS 325 • Business Analysis and Data Management 4 Credits
+BUS 325 • Business Analysis and Database Management 4 Credits

 An understanding of business analysis principles, practices, tools, and techniques.
 Real-world applications involving the use of Enterprise Business Applications and an Agile project management approach.